 Homeless students, as defined by federal and state legislation, will have all programs, services and transportation that other students enjoy and may continue to attend the school origin.
-The local liaison for homeless children is Mary P. Forde.
+The local liaison for homeless children is the Chief PPS Officer.

 Migrant Students